Cute-Monster/Android_Labs/README.md

 ### Android Laboratory Works

-This is a repository which contains [Moldova State Unviersity](https://fmi.usm.md) laboratory works for the "Android Development" lectures.
+  This is a repository which contains [Moldova State Unviersity](https://usm.md) laboratory works.
+For the "Android Development" lectures at [Faculty of Computer Science](https://fmi.usm.md)

 #### Repository Content